Cortona & Montepulciano – jewels of Tuscany

-The hikes will take you through a uniquely linear, almost geometric landscape of hills, vineyards, and olive trees, which have been rendered so memorably in books and films such as Under the Tuscan Sun.
+The hikes will take you through a uniquely linear, almost geometric landscape of hills, vineyards, and olive trees.
+This area has been rendered so memorably in books and films such as Under the Tuscan Sun.
 You will walk through a Renaissance painting, a landscape of blue sky, golden ochers, and lush greens.

-The Val di Chiana is also rich in traces of the Etruscan and Roman civilizations including paved roads, walls, gateways, and tombs, fascinating remnants that can all be admired during a walking trip in the region.
+The Val di Chiana is also rich in traces of the Etruscan and Roman civilizations.
+We talk about paved roads, walls, gateways and tombs.
+These fascinating remnants can all be admired during a walking trip in the region.

 • The majestic “Leopoldine” country houses, so called in honor of the grand duke Pietro Leopoldo